westerndigitalcorporation/zonedstorage.io/docs/distributions/rhel.md

 The latest release 9 of *RHEL* is based on the kernel version 5.14.
-The default binary kernel shipped with the distribution is configured with zoned block device support enabled, which enable using SMR and ZNS devices.
+The default binary kernel shipped with the distribution is configured with zoned block device support enabled, which enables using SMR and ZNS devices.
 Earlier versions of *RHEL* do not have support for zoned storage enabled by default.

 <div>